Craig Murray: Alex Salmond trial and contempt of court charge

 Craig Murray and his family outside St Leonard's police station Edinburgh on the day of his incarceration for contempt of court.

 Murray attended two days of Alex Salmond's trial in 2020 and wrote about the court proceedings on his blog and on Twitter.
 He alleged that the Scottish National Party leadership, the Scottish government, the Crown Office and police conspired to convict Salmond on charges of sexual harassment and attempted rape.

 The judge in the case, Lady Dorrian, had issued an order forbidding the publication of the names of the women who testified against Salmond, or other information that might identify them.
 In March 2021 she found Murray to be in contempt of court after he published information that in her view could potentially lead to identifying some of the complainants, and sentenced him to eight months' imprisonment.
 In June 2021 she refused Murray's application for permission to appeal to the Supreme Court, saying that there were "no arguable points of law arising" in his appeal.

 Murray appealed directly to the Supreme Court but his application was refused on 29 July 2021.
 Murray announced that he would appeal to the European Court of Human Rights and surrendered himself to the police on 1 August 2021.
 Alba Party MP Kenny MacAskill called Murray's sentencing "vindictive and a sad day for Scottish justice".

-Murray was released on 30 November 2021, after serving half of his eight month sentence.
+Murray was released on 30 November 2021, after serving half of his eight-month sentence.
 In March 2022 the Appeal Court of the High Court of Justiciary refused his petition to quash the finding of contempt along with the prison sentence.

+Scottish judicial review of the ban on Palestine Action

+Murray served a petition challenging the proscription on Palestine Action in Scotland at the Court of Session of Scotland in October 2025.
+The proscription of Palestine Action was already being challenged in the Court of Appeal in England and Wales, but that does not apply to Scotland with its separate jurisdiction and legal system.
+On 27 January 2026, the Court of Session allowed a judicial review to go ahead, after hearing submissions on behalf of the UK government and Murray on if Murray had sufficient standing in the matter and whether the proceedings in England meant the court should refuse permission.